We welcome new school districts and educational agencies to the organization.

 - Curriculum mapping software, Curriculum Manager, to track implementation of standards and create units of instruction in every content area.
 MISIC provides training and technical support for districts that elect to use the Curriculum Manager.
 Features include

-- Drop‐down menus of pre‐loaded ICC and model standards
+- Drop‐down menus of pre‐loaded Iowa and model standards

-- Reports that track where each of the ICC standards are being taught
+- Reports that track where each of the Iowa standards are being taught

 - Cross‐grade level yearly maps of what is being taught